google-deepmind/concordia/README.md

 ## About

+Concordia is a library to facilitate construction and use of generative agent-based models to simulate interactions of agents in grounded physical, social, or digital space.
+It makes it easy and flexible to define environments using an interaction pattern borrowed from tabletop role-playing games in which a special agent called the Game Master (GM) is responsible for simulating the environment where player agents interact (like a narrator in an interactive story).
+Agents take actions by describing what they want to do in natural language.
+The GM then translates their actions into appropriate implementations.
+In a simulated physical world, the GM would check the physical plausibility of agent actions and describe their effects.
+In digital environments that simulate technologies such as apps and services, the GM may, based on agent input, handle necessary API calls to integrate with external tools.

-Concordia is a platform designed for constructing generative models that simulate social interactions within a digitally-grounded action space.
-This platform facilitates the emulation of agent behaviors and activities.
-The framework can cater and support a wide array of applications, ranging from social science research and AI ethics to cognitive neuroscience and economics; Additionally, it also can be leveraged for generating data for personalization applications and for conducting performance evaluations of real services through simulated usage.
-Our system simply requires access to a standard LLM API, and possible integration to real applications and services.
-The rest is python for scaffolding, orchestration, prompt-templating, experiment design and analysis.
+Concordia supports a wide array of applications, ranging from social science research and AI ethics to cognitive neuroscience and economics; Additionally, it also can be leveraged for generating data for personalization applications and for conducting performance evaluations of real services through simulated usage.

+Concordia requires access to a standard LLM API, and optionally may also integrate with real applications and services.

 ## Installation